Gavriil1/CI-PP5-API/README.md

 ### Code

-This project was created based on the Code Institute's Django REST API walkthrough project ['Moments'](https://github.com/Code-Institute-Solutions/drf-api) which was a great learning experience.
+This project was created based on the Code Institute's Django REST API walkthrough project ['Moments'](https://github.com/Code-Institute-Solutions/drf-api).

 ##### Back to [top](#table-of-contents)